mensonge-ops/redpitaya/matlab/README.md

   threshold.
 * `ControlLimits` – saturation limits (in volts) applied to the control output, matching the ±1 V range of the Red Pitaya DAC by default.
+* `MeasurementSmoothFactor` – exponential smoothing factor (0–1) used to
+  average the detector readings that drive the controller; set to 0 to disable smoothing.
+* `GradientSmoothFactor` – smoothing factor (0–1) applied to the estimated gradient to tame stochastic fluctuations.
+* `MinPerturbationRatio` / `MinGainRatio` – floors that limit how much the SPGD dither amplitude and gain shrink when efficiency exceeds the threshold.
+This adaptive scaling keeps the lock tight while preventing excessive dithering once the optimum has been located.
 * `SimulationPlant` – struct overriding the built-in simulation model.

 The live figure shows:

-1. Measured intensity versus time, including the best-achieved peak trace and the adaptive reference intensity used to enforce the efficiency threshold.
+1. Measured intensity versus time, showing the smoothed detector signal used by the controller together with the raw samples, the best-achieved peak trace, and the adaptive reference intensity used to enforce the efficiency threshold.
 2. Tracking error relative to the target intensity.
 3. Single-sided intensity noise spectrum (dBc/Hz, logarithmic frequency axis) computed using Welch's method.